 - 1.2 Individually modelled thermal generation - Febeliec has no comments on the specific units presented, but reiterates a longstanding comment on the lack of transparency on the announced(temporary) closure of power plants in Belgium.
 Moreover, Febeliec also notices that Elia does not consider any additional units in Belgium in the period till 2025 and wonders whether this is realistic. - 1.3 Storage - For storage no source is available for the information nor a detailed quantitative breakdown (e.g. in number of batteries, technologies, vehicles, ... or e.g. the capacity increase in Coo) nor a methodology describing the increase of storage, making it impossible to provide any meaningful comments to the proposed data.
-This comment has been voiced before and still has not been addressed by Elia in a complete way. - 1.4 Profiled thermal generation - Febeliec regrets that it is not clarified which power plants are included here, in particular what with CHPs (large and small), diesel generators3, emergency generators (all considered market response?)
+This comment has been voiced before and still has not been addressed by Elia in a complete way. - 1.4 Profiled thermal generation - Febeliec regrets that it is not clarified which power plants are included here, in particular what with CHPs (large and small), diesel generators4, emergency generators (all considered market response?) etcetera.

-3 Diesel generators (and similar technologies) seem despite previous comment on this topic by Febeliec still completely missing in the file from Elia.
-CREG studies have shown that for example only the (aggregated) Belgian hospitals already have up to 200MW of diesel generators and this is not etcetera.
 Because of a lack of breakdown (only aggregated data is shown), it is also impossible to identify why certain periods (in particular in middle of the winter and beyond the Christmas Holiday period) show a much reduced generation pattern.
-As such, it impossible to provide any meaningful comments to the proposed data.
+As such, it impossible to provide any meaningful comments to the proposed data. - 1.5 Forced outage rates - Febeliec regrets that no sources have been provided, making it difficult to assess the information.
+For example for DC links, Febeliec wonders on which historical data this is based and which technologies